Amazon's server-to-server header bidding wrapper solution.

 Sponsored ads are associated with charitable events, sporting teams, sports tournaments, fairs, and other community events.

-Transactions that exist within an exchange environment with pre-negotiated, fixed pricing (CPM, CPC, etc.).
+Transactions that exist within an exchange environment with pre-negotiated, fixed pricing (CPM, CPC, and so on).
 Typically, these are given a higher priority than open marketplace or Private Marketplace transactions.
 These types of deals are the result of advertiser demand for a more predictable offering within the exchange space.

 An initialism for Supply-Side Platform, SSP is a technology platform that provides a publisher with brand control, pricing and packaging tools and reporting capabilities in order to help them manage their inventory assets in a programmatic advertising world; also known as a “Sell Side Platform”.